alecperkins/shiny/README.md

 ## On the naming

 The names “module” and “component” are chosen over “block” and “element”, since those have other meanings in this context (display: block, content block, HTML element).
 “Module” and “component” also correlate with the same JavaScript concepts.
 “Variant” was chosen over “modifier” since that’s a little too close to “module”.
 Why CamelCase?
 It helps to differentiate, and establish that this thing is a *thing*.
 Also, it stands out in normal text without additional formatting, making the modules and components easier to write about—important for documentation.
 An added bonus, the modules can easily correspond to related JavaScript/CoffeeScript class names.
+There is not a distinction between module and component names, aside from the [Smurf prefixing](http://www.codinghorror.com/blog/2012/07/new-programming-jargon.html), because the differences are potentially fuzzy.
+Having all “things” be named in that style keeps it simpler.

 ## Example